easingthemes/physical2logical/README.md

 Convert CSS physical properties to logical

 positional arguments:
   source                Path to source directory / file.
-Default "."
+Default '.'

 options:
   -h, --help            show this help message and exit -r, --recursive       Process all files from source directory.
-Default: false -a, --analyze         Dry Run - Create a report with all changes (without actual source file changes).
-Default: false -f FILENAME, --filename FILENAME
+Default: True -a, --analyze         Dry Run - Create a report with all changes (without actual source file changes).
+Default: True -f FILENAME, --filename FILENAME
                         Path to file where to save reports (used only with --analyze flag).
-Default: report.html
+Default: 'report.html'

 ```